Together, we can fix a broken system

 A new vision for drug policy to save lives

 Canada is in a national public health crisis.
-A toxic drug supply has killed nearly 13,000 people since 2016.
+A toxic drug supply has killed more than 14,000 people since 2016.
 We need a new way forward, and the Regulation Project will put us on the right path.
 It is a collaborative effort of Canadian and international organizations to advocate an evidence-based system to regulate substances using the same tools we use to regulate all sorts of activities that carry risks, from driving cars to prescription drugs to skydiving to alcohol and tobacco.

 The Regulation Project is a forum to engage as many people as we can in a national discussion about what regulation means and what it could look like.
 It’s a resource and guide for lawmakers on how to legally regulate drugs to ensure the safety of communities, reduce overdose, and promote health and safety.
 It is an education tool for the public to learn about the harms of our current drug policies and the catastrophic impacts of over a century of prohibition (learn more).